sot/cheta/docs/pseudo_msids.rst

 * Computed MSIDs can included embedded parameters to allow further customization or application of a function to any other MSID.
 * Support for 5-minute and daily stats also included.

+See the `Built-in computed MSIDs and API`_ section for a list of the available computed MSIDs.

 See the `DAWG computed MSIDs notebook
 <https://nbviewer.jupyter.org/urls/cxc.harvard.edu/mta/ASPECT/ipynb/misc/DAWG-cheta-computed-msids.ipynb>`_